STREETWARE challenges fast-fashion by transforming discarded textiles into prêt-à-porter and creates “Social Sculpture”

 As the creative minds and practitioners behind STREETWARE, we are rejuvenating this tradition and philosophising on the literal scrapheap, delving into the aesthetic dimensions of human existence.

 This approach goes beyond textiles, beyond fabric, to consider modes of thinking and kinds of behaviour.
-Can black things be washed white?
+Can white and black things be washed together?

 Is discarded clothing a metaphor for a society that peels itself out of its skin in search of alternative economic and moral systems?
 Current challenges to humanity – environmental protection, the pandemic, immigration and discussions about the repercussions of colonialism, to name but a few – negate our notions of what can be taken for granted.
 We are then confronted, each and every one of us, with our own frailties.